cs1302uga/cs1302-ce10/README.md

    For each Java file under the `src` subdirectory, fill out a row in a table similar to the one below.
    The "Java Type" column should list the outermost type in the file (e.g., class, interface, enum, etc).
    The "Depends On" column should list any Java types in the `cs1302.ce10` package that the file is dependent upon.
+You can tell a file has no dependencies by looking through the source code and then verifying by compiling without the `-cp` argument.
+If a file requires `-cp` to compile, it has dependencies on other classes in the exercise.
 To determine the "Line Count", you may use the `wc` command.

    | File Name | Java Type? | FQN | Depends On | Line Count |
    |-----------|------------|-----|------------|------------|